 Ticks are parasites that feed off the blood of a host.
 Almost any warm-blooded animal will suffice.
 As they feed, they release anticoagulants, special chemicals that prevent blood from clotting.
 Their mouths are so tiny that most hosts like people and dogs do not feel the bite.
 They might not even realize they were a host even after the tick leaves.
 Fortunately, the American Dog Tick is not known to carry Lyme Disease, the most popular affliction associated with ticks.

-Ticks are not bugs, they are arachnids, which means they have 8 legs.
+Ticks are not insects, they are arachnids, which means they have 8 legs.
 Some ticks are round (like beans) while others are flat with festoons (folds that look like a ridge) around their abdomen.
 All ticks are parasitic.
 Their body shape color can greatly change after a blood meal.
 Flat, hungry ticks become inflated like a balloon after a full meal.
 Color may change also.

 Some, but not all tick bites can develop a red ring, like a target, around the bite site.
 Complete and speedy removal of a tick from a host can help avoid the spread of tick-borne diseases.
 Tweezers are helpful in grasping the tick by the head so all the mouth parts are removed.
 Grabbing the tick by the body may result in breaking it off, leaving the head and mouth embedded in skin.